+Primary Please explain

+reason

-Primary reason Please explain Bow Opportunition We assess and prioritize water-related opportunities by identifying likelihood, potential impact, and time horizon and then develop strategies and identify costs to realize the opportunity.
-When 1 exist, but identifying or assessing opportunities for LVS, substantive opportunity is defined as a scale of impact of \$101 million or more.
-The \$101 million threshold is less than 1% of the company annual none with revenue.
-The sustainability team identifies and evaluates a list of water-related opportunities in the areas of direct operations and supply chain evaluating opportunities such as resource potential to efficiency, resilience, products and services, and markets on a quarterly basis.
-We not only look at opportunities within existing operations but also for future development projects where have a implementation is feasible.
+Row 1 exist, but none with potential to have a substantive financial or strategic We assess and prioritize water-related opportunities by identifying likelihood, potential impact, and time horizon and then develop strategies and identify costs to realize the opportunity.
+When identifying or assessing opportunities for LVS, substantive opportunity is defined as a scale of impact of \$101 million or more with a likely probability of occurring (likelihood 26-50%).
+The \$101 million threshold is less than 1% of the company annual revenue.
+The sustainability team identifies and evaluates a list of water-related opportunities in the areas of direct operations and supply chain goportunities such as resource efficiency, resilience, products and services, and markets on a quarterly basis.
+We not only look at opportunities within existing operations but also for future development projects where implementation is feasible.
 The most material opportunity we have currently identified include opportunities for water efficiency.
-Through our Sands ECO360 Program, we saved 16 million substantive gallons of water and approximately \$876,000 due water efficiency projects in 2017.
-Although important, these water-related opportunities will not impact how LVS executes its major business financial or strategy as this initiative falls below the \$101 million threshold for substantive opportunity.
-Therefore, even though opportunities exist, there are none with potential to have a substantive strategic financial or strategic impact on business.
-While the opportunities might not be "substantive" to the company, the sustainability team still actively review and try to realize water-related impact on opportunities that are significant to the department.
-We evaluate opportunities periodically and complete a formal assessment annually. business
+Through our Sands ECO360 Program, we saved 16 million gallons of water and approximately \$876,000 due water efficiency projects in 2017.
+Although important, these water-related opportunities will not impact how LVS executes its major business strategy as this initiative falls below the \$101 million threshold for substantive opportunity.
+Therefore, even though opportunities exist, there are none with potential to have a substantive financial or strategic impact on business.
+While the opportunities might not be "substantive" to the company, the sustainability team still actively review and try to realize water-related opportunities that are significant to the department.
+We evaluate opportunities periodically and complete a formal assessment annually.